Written by: Greg Ellifritz

 There are exceptions.
 Some states allow deadly force to be used to protect property in certain situations.
 Check out your state’s laws if you have any doubts.
 Castle Doctrine laws may also protect you if you shoot someone who is attacking your pet inside your house.
 Again, check your state’s laws.

 This shooting occurred outside the house.
 Why was it considered justified?
 Read the police officer’s statement…

 “…at the point that the homeowner attempted to get this individual’s attention, he immediately jumped onto the owner and started fighting with him.”

 If you don’t read the article closely, you might get the impression that shooting to save the dog’s life is justified.
 It is not.
 This shooting was considered justified because the naked man attacked the homeowner.
 The homeowner shot to protect HIMSELF, not the dog.
 There’s a big difference.

 I realize that many of you consider your pets “part of the family”.
 I also realize that you may consider the life of your pet more important than the life of a criminal who attacks it.
+I have a dog too.
 I truly understand.
 But the law doesn’t care.
 Pets are property in most states.
 Understand this concept and don’t risk going to jail for an unjustified shooting.

 If you are a pet owner, your homework assignment is to think about this scenario.
 What would you do in the event that someone attacks your pet?
-Write your solution in the comments below and we’ll have a discussion about how to keep your furry family members safe!
+What about if another animal attacks your pet?